jaydeji/hairsap/README.md

 # Hairsap

 ## Running for the first time

 ### Docker
-docker-compose up
+create a .env file from the .env.example file and fill values without quotes docker-compose up npx prisma db seed
 ### Local
 create a .env file from the .env.example file and fill values without quotes npm install